The Salonika Campaign Society marked the centenary of the campaign in a number of ways by:-

 2017 – the First Battle of Doiran (XII Corps)

 2018 – The Year of Victory

 - Leading battlefield tours – appropriately themed – for members and non-members alike.
 2015 saw a successful visit to the area of operations by 10th (Irish) Division in Serbia, followed in 2016 by the first extensive visit to the Struma (Strymon) Valley.
-The 2017 tour will coincide with the centenary of the First Battle of Doiran and will spend a week examining the battlefield followed, in 2018, by a ‘Year of Victory’ tour.
+The 2017 tour coincided with the centenary of the First Battle of Doiran and spent a week examining the battlefield followed, in 2018, by a ‘Year of Victory’ tour.